 Our range of social events includes the ‘Think and Drink’ quiz evening and, due to its continuing popularity with course members, our highly entertaining talent show, ‘Ample Talent’.

-We have some exciting soloists, including Nicholas Watts from Opera North, joining us for our performance in the Abbey Church on the Thursday night, and our regular staff team will be performing at our unique concert ‘Flora and Fauna at The Windmill' and coaching at our vocal master classes.
-Chris Pulleyn will support Beryl Pankhurst, our resident répétiteur, as an additional accompanist throughout the course.
+We will be joined by our distinguished soloists for the performance in the Abbey Church on the Thursday night, and our talented staff team will be performing at our unique concert, ‘Drink, Drink, Drink!' at The Windmill, coaching at the vocal master classes and serving as resident répétiteurs throughout the course.

 The timetable will allow participants plenty of opportunity to enjoy the delights of the surrounding area which include the abbeys of Rievaulx, Byland and Rosedale, the market towns of Helmsley, Thirsk, Kirkbymoorside, Pickering and Malton, the historic City of York and the coastal town of Scarborough: and, for the more adventurous, the many walks around Sutton Bank, the Hambleton Hills, Ryedale and the North York Moors.